Positive scalar curvature and $10/8$-type inequalities on $4$-manifolds with periodic ends: Preliminaries

-where $M$ is a compact spin $4$-manifold bounded by $Y$. \end{defi} Mrowka--Ruberman--Saveliev showed that $\lambda_{SW}(X)$ dose not depend on the choice of metric, perturbation and $M$.
-We also use the following theorem due to Lin~\cite{L16} and Lin--Ruberman--Saveliev~\cite{LRS17}. \begin{theo}[Lin, Theorem 1.2 in \cite{L16}, Lin--Ruberman--Saveliev, Theorem B in \cite{LRS17}] Let $X$ be an oriented spin rational homology $S^1\times S^3$ and $Y$ be an oriented rational homology $S^3$.
-We fix a generator $H_3(X, \Z)$ and suppose that $Y$ is embedded into $X$ as a submanifold such that $Y$ represents the fixed generator of $H_3(X, \mathbb{Z})$.
+Mrowka--Ruberman--Saveliev showed that $\lambda_{SW}(X,\fraks)$ does not depend on the choice of metric, perturbation, and $M$.
+We also use the following theorem due to Lin~\cite{L16} and Lin--Ruberman--Saveliev~\cite{LRS17}. \begin{theo}[Lin, Theorem 1.2 in \cite{L16}, Lin--Ruberman--Saveliev, Theorem B in \cite{LRS17}] Let $(X,\fraks)$ be an oriented spin rational homology $S^1\times S^3$ and $Y$ be an oriented rational homology $3$-sphere.
+We fix a generator $H_3(X; \Z)$ and suppose that $Y$ is embedded into $X$ as a submanifold such that $Y$ represents the fixed generator of $H_3(X; \mathbb{Z})$.
 If $X$ has a PSC metric, then the equality

 holds. \end{theo}